StatStud/techblog/content/posts/entity-linking.md

 ## Similarity Search via nearest neighbors

 Using the saved pre-embedding file that we computed earlier, we now begin to embedd each query using our same huggingface model, and compute the embedding distance between that query and all of the embedded terms from the saved file.

+# Conclusion
+Overall, the results are pretty good from a search standpoint; download the repo and give it a try!